 Visit the windmills of Mykonos

-It has been renovated and still keeps most of its original grinding machinery.
-The other windmill open to the public is Bonis Mill, and it is part of Mykonos’ Agricultural Museum.
+It has been renovated and most of its original grinding machinery is still intact.
+The second windmill open to the public is Bonis Mill, and it is part of Mykonos’ Agricultural Museum.

-Here, it’s possible to access the three floors and learn everything about the whole process of flour making, from grinding the grains to weighing and storing the resulting flour.
+Here, it’s possible to access all three levels and learn everything about the whole process of flour making, from grinding the grains to weighing and storing the resulting flour.